The Benefits of Wave Transit to our Community

 Safety is engrained in our organizational culture and remains our number one priority.
 With over one million miles travelled per year on our fixed route bus and Seahawk Shuttle services, we are proud to report only five major accidents during this time.
 This accident rate is a reflection of a robust safety program which encompasses all operators and safety sensitive employees.
 Public transportation reduces the number of single occupancy vehicles, thus reducing traffic congestion and the opportunity for roadway collisions.

-Our commitment to delivering safe services to the community is not only evident through internal policies, procedures and programs and compliance with Federal Transportation Administration (FTA) regulations, it is evident through upgraded passenger amenities offered to our customers.
-Our customers deserve adequate accommodations, removed from the elements, that provide a safe location when transferring routes and/or waiting for a bus.
+Our commitment to delivering safe services to the community is not only evident through internal policies, procedures, programs and compliance with Federal Transportation Administration (FTA) regulations, it is shown through upgraded passenger amenities offered to our customers.
+Our customers deserve accommodations, removed from the elements, that provide a safe location when transferring routes and/or waiting for a bus.
 Prior to the completion of Forden Station in 2011, Wave Transit’s main transfer center consisted of five covered shelters located on Columb Dr. behind Target.
 We knew we could offer our customers and the community something better.

-In January 2020, Wave Transit will relocate its second major transfer center, an on-street, open air transfer station located on 2nd St. and Princess St. to the Wilmington Multimodal Transportation Center/Downtown Transfer Station located on 3rd St. and Campbell St. A once vacant, dilapidated building located along the gateway to the City of Wilmington has been readapted to serve at Wave Transit’s Downtown Transfer Station.
-The off street transfer facility will provide customers with safe amenities when utilizing our services.
+In January 2020, Wave Transit permanently relocated its Downtown transfer center, an on-street, open air transfer station located on 2nd St. and Princess St., to an off-street facility located at 520 North 3rd St. A once vacant, dilapidated building located along the gateway to the City of Wilmington has now been renovated to serve at Wave Transit’s Downtown Transfer Station, Padgett Station.
+The new transfer facility offers customers improved safety, accessibility, convince, and comfort.

 Did you know…